We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google

 - Technical guidance is delegated to the Technical Oversight Committee.

-KSC meets every two weeks, or as-needed.
-Meetings are held online.
+KSC currently meets weekly, or as-needed.
+Meetings are open to public and held online.

 Given the private nature of some of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) some meetings are held in private.

 Meeting notes are available to members of the knative-dev mailing list (note: these are accessible to members of the knative-users list as well).
 Public meetings will be recorded and the recordings made available publicly.

 Seats on the Steering Committee are held by an individual, not by their employer.

 The current membership of the committee is currently (listed alphabetically by first name):